All Episodes

 It's great to have you with us.

-My name Rush Limbaugh.
+My name is Rush Limbaugh.

-This is the most listened to radio talk show in the country, and it is the most talked about radio talk show in the country, and thus the most talked about host in the country.
+This is the most listened-to radio talk show in the country, and it is the most talked-about radio talk show in the country, and thus the most talked-about host in the country.

 A sheer delight to have you here.

-Telephone number if you want to be on the program is 800 282882.
+Telephone number, if you want to be on the program, is 800-282-2882.

 Grab audio soundbite number 22.

-This is last night, CNN's newsroom, the anchor Poppy Harlow.
+They said last night, CNN's newsroom, the anchor Poppy Harlow.

-And she spoke with Morehouse College Professor Mark Lamont Hill.
+And she spoke with Morehouse College professor Mark Lamont Hill.

-Wait a minute, I thought he was at Columbia.
+I thought he was at Columbia.

 Well, he must have moved on.

-Morehouse College Professor Mark Lamont Hill about last night's unrest in Ferguson, curfew, all of this, the rioting, the looting after the release of the video, which the drive-by's demanded, by the way.
+Morehouse College Professor Mark Lamont Hill about last night's unrest in Ferguson, curfew, all of this, the rioting, the looting after the release of the video, which the drive-bys demanded, by the way.

 Why does nobody remember that?